avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 There are other ways of achieving this.
 One is by placing still life states at specific pixels as described in this [codegolf question](https://codegolf.stackexchange.com/questions/38573/paint-a-still-life-or-a-moving-one-draw-an-image-in-the-game-of-life).

-What I'm thinking of is to display Mona Lisa for a single generation with 'non-still' life.
+What I'm thinking of is to display Mona Lisa for a single frame/generation of 'non-still' Game of Life.

 # Algorithm